se-edu/learningresources/contents/java/Spring.md

 ## Why Use Spring?

-Spring makes programming Java quicker, easier, and safer for everybody.
+Spring makes programming Java quicker, easier, and safer.
+It enables you to build applications from “plain old Java objects” (POJOs) and to apply enterprise services non-invasively to POJOs.
 Similar to other general Java frameworks (e.g. [Grails](https://grails.org/), [Play](https://www.playframework.com/)), Spring helps us focus on the core task rather than the boilerplate associated with it.
-Apart from that, Spring has other advantages like:
+Apart from that, Spring has several other advantages, described in the sections below:

 ### Benefit 1: Modularity